Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Related Work

-\paragraph{\bf{Temporal Action Segmentation.}} Temporal Action Segmentation (TAS) aims to classify actions in untrimmed videos and provide frame-by-frame action label predictions.
-Some early work~\cite{DBLP:conf/cvpr/RohrbachAAS12, karaman2014fast} migrated methods from TAD to TAS tasks through sliding windows and non-maximum suppression.
-Other work uses Markov model~\cite{kuehne2016end, tang2012learning} or RNN~\cite{donahue2015long, yeung2018every} to model the temporal sequence and then classify framewise actions.
-With the rise of Temporal Convolutional Networks~\cite{tcn} and Transformer~\cite{attention}, numerous outstanding works have emerged~\cite{mstcn,mstcn++,asformer,uvast,diffact}, achieving significant success.
+\textbf{Temporal Action Segmentation.} Temporal action segmentation (TAS) aims to classify actions in untrimmed videos and provide frame-by-frame action label predictions.
+Some early work~\citep{DBLP:conf/cvpr/RohrbachAAS12, karaman2014fast} migrated methods from TAD to TAS tasks through sliding windows and non-maximum suppression.
+Other works use Markov models~\citep{kuehne2016end, tang2012learning} or RNNs~\citep{donahue2015long, yeung2018every} to model the temporal sequence and then classify framewise actions.
+With the rise of temporal convolutional networks~\citep{tcn} and Transformer~\citep{attention}, numerous outstanding works have emerged~\citep{mstcn,mstcn++,asformer,uvast,diffact}.
+They adopt multi-stage improvement modules to refine predictions and achieve significant success.
 Our Temporal2Seq adopts a dense prediction paradigm to output the action category of each frame in the form of discrete tokens.
 These frame-level predictions are then transformed into segment-level action segmentations without any post-processing algorithms.
+Although we do not use multi-stage improvement modules in TAS~\citep{uvast,rtk,fact}, Temporal2Seq can still achieve reasonable segmentation results.

-\paragraph{\bf{Generic Event Boundary Detection.}} Generic event boundary detection (GEBD) aims at locating the general boundaries that divide videos into semantically coherent and taxonomy-free units and could serve as an important pre-processing step for clip-level video understanding.
-Previous GEBD methods~\cite{pc,tcn,bsn,bmn,ddm} focused on building representations specifically designed for event-level boundaries and exploited a dense prediction paradigm with postprocessing.
-In contrast to these dense prediction methods, Temporal Perceiver~\cite{temporalperceiver} tried a sparse prediction paradigm by constructing boundary queries that directly regress the location of event boundaries.
+\textbf{Generic Event Boundary Detection.} Generic event boundary detection (GEBD) aims to locate the general boundaries that divide videos into semantically coherent and taxonomy-free units and could serve as an important pre-processing step for clip-level video understanding.
+Previous GEBD methods~\citep{pc,tcn,bsn,bmn,ddm} focused on building representations specifically designed for event-level boundaries and exploited a dense prediction paradigm with postprocessing.
+Temporal Perceiver~\citep{temporalperceiver} tried a sparse prediction paradigm by constructing boundary queries that directly regress the location of event boundaries.
 Our Temporal2Seq follows the dense prediction paradigm by predicting whether the current frame is an event boundary.